Things to do in Waikiki if you are up early.

 getting here from your hotel

 We are conveniently located near all the major hotels.
 We share the harbor with the nearby Prince Waikiki, Ilikai Hotel, and the Hilton Hawaiian Village.
 If you are staying at the Royal Hawaiian, Outrigger Waikiki or Sheraton Waikiki we are a short 10-15 minute walk along the beach.
 Many of our guests staying there take a morning stroll over to the harbor or rent a Biki bike at one of the kiosks.
-There is a nice bike path along the beach; you can catch it right at the end of Lewers Street or take the scenic route and cut through the path at the Hale Koa Hotel (if you are really up early).
+There is a nice bike path along the beach; you can catch it right at the end of Lewers Street.
+If you have time to spare, plan to take the scenic route and meander along the path at the Hale Koa Hotel.

 Men and coffee on a yacht.
 It's a thing.

-Enjoy stunning views of the Honolulu coast as we cruise towards Diamond Head.
+Enjoy stunning views of the Honolulu coastline as we cruise towards Diamond Head.